UW-GAC/analysis_pipeline/README.md

 ## Conversion to GDS

+Step 1 converts VCF files (one per chromosome) into GDS files, discarding non-genotype FORMAT fields.
+(BCF files may be used instead of VCF if [bcftools](https://samtools.github.io/bcftools/bcftools.html) is installed.)
+Step 2 ensures that each variant has a unique integer ID across the genome, so the variant.id field in per-chromosome files and combined files are consistent.
+Step 3 checks that genotypes are consistent between the converted and original files.
+Step 4 (optional) combines the per-chromosome files into a single GDS file.
+It is recommended to skip this merge and instead use the GDS file output by `ld_pruning.py` for relatedness and population strucuture analyses that require all chromosomes in a single file.

 `vcf2gds.py`

 1. `vcf2gds.R`
-2. `merge_gds.R`
-3. `unique_variant_ids.R`
+2. `unique_variant_ids.R`
-4. `check_gds.R`
+3. `check_gds.R`
+4. `merge_gds.R` (optional with `--merge`)
-5. `check_merged_gds.R`
+5. `check_merged_gds.R` (optional with `--merge`)

 config parameter | default value | description
 --- | --- | ---
 `out_prefix` | | Prefix for files created by this script.
 `vcf_file` | | Input VCF file.
 Include a space to insert chromosome.
 `gds_file` | | Output GDS file.
 Include a space to insert chromosome.
-`merged_gds_file` | | Merged genotype-only GDS file containing all chromosomes.
+`merged_gds_file` | `NA` | Merged genotype-only GDS file containing all chromosomes.
 `format` | `GT` | FORMAT fields from the VCF to convert to GDS.
 Default is genotypes only.

-Step 1 converts VCF files (one per chromosome) into GDS files, discarding non-genotype FORMAT fields.
-(BCF files may be used instead of VCF if [bcftools](https://samtools.github.io/bcftools/bcftools.html) is installed.)
-Step 2 combines these files into a single GDS file, which is needed for whole-genome analyses such as relatedness and population structure.
-The single-chromosome files are still preferred for analyses run in parallel by chromosome.
-Step 3 ensures that each variant has a unique integer ID across the genome, so the variant.id field in the per-chromosome files and the combined file are consistent.

 ## Relatedness and Population structure

+The first step in evalulating relatedness and population structure is to select a subset of variants with LD pruning and create a GDS file containing only these variants.
+KING is used to get initial estimates of kinship for close relatives (using the "IBDSeg" methed) and a full matrix of population divergence estimates for all sample pairs (using the "robust" method).
+These two matrices are used by PC-AiR to identify a set of unrelated samples, run Principal Component Analysis on unrelated samples, and project relatives.
+Finally, PC-Relate estimates kinship accounting for population structure.

 1. LD pruning to select variants

     `ld_pruning.py`
     1. `ld_pruning.R`
-    2. `combine_variants.R`
+	2. `subset_gds.R`
-	3. `subset_gds.R`
+	3. `merge_gds.R`
+	4. `check_merged_gds.R`

     config parameter | default value | description
     --- | --- | ---
     `out_prefix` | | Prefix for files created by this script.
+	`gds_file` | | GDS file.
+Include a space to insert chromosome.
-    `gds_file` | | GDS file with all chromosomes.
+	`subset_gds_file` | | Output GDS file, to contain only LD pruned variants from all chromosomes.
 	`autosome_only` | `TRUE` | Only include autosomes in LD pruning.
 	`ld_r_threshold` | `0.32` | `r` threshold for LD pruning.
 Default is `r^2 = 0.1`.
 	`ld_win_size` | `10` | Sliding window size in Mb for LD pruning.